21crickets/21crickets.github.io/docs/Actors/Superstars.md

 !!!+ info

+We are going to leave a direct link to our new URL.
+It will have used for client side.
 It is in invite process.
 We'll back comming soon...